whiskyechobravo/kerko/docs/start.md

     The above procedure relies on Flask's built-in server, which is not suitable for production.
-For production use, you should consider better options, such as the [WSGI servers suggested in Flask's documentation][Flask_production].
+For production use, you should consider better options such as the [WSGI servers suggested in the Flask documentation][Flask_production].

 !!! info "Running your installed application"